 The conflicts in the Ukraine are in the headlines these days.

 Did you know that the eastern and western parts of Ukraine have different religions?
-The eastern part are principally Russian Orthodox while the western part are basically Roman Catholic.
+Roman Catholics, other Christian religions and a large number of non-religious citizens live in western Ukraine, while eastern Ukraine and Russia are principally of the Orthodox religion..
 We do not infer that their different religions are the basis for this internal conflict.
 And, clearly there is much more to this conflict, including the external conflict with Russia, but the religious-based aspect cannot go unnoticed.

 is to reduce and substantially eliminate religious-based conflict in the world by